Huskyeder/stackato-doc/admin/server/configuration.rst

 * physical memory (RAM) in MB
 * number of services
+* number of droplets stored (per application) for versioning and rollback
 * ``sudo`` privilege within application containers

 Each organization is assigned a quota definition, and all users of an